tomstark99/cenm-deployment-local/README.md

   --run-default-deployment
-                        Runs a default deployment, following the steps from README --version             Show current cenm version
+                        Runs a default deployment, following the steps from README --version             Show current cenm version --health-check-frequency HEALTH_CHECK_FREQUENCY
+                        Time to wait between each health check, default is 30 seconds --download-individual DOWNLOAD_INDIVIDUAL
+                        Download individual artifacts, use a comma separated string of artifacts to download e.g.
+                        "pki-tool,identitymanager" to download the pki-tool and identitymanager artifacts --clean-individual-artifacts CLEAN_INDIVIDUAL_ARTIFACTS
+                        Clean individual artifacts, use a comma separated string of artifacts to download e.g.
+                        "pki-tool,identitymanager" to clean the pki-tool and identitymanager artifacts
 ```

 The following command will download all the config files in the correct directories as well as download all the artifacts with the versions specified in `.env`: